akash-network/docs/deploy/helium-validator.md

 ## Caveats

-* Updating the container isn't ideal, this could be improved in the future
+* Updating the container isn't ideal, this could be improved in the future.
-* Currently only the swarm\_key is synced to S3, meaning the entire blockchain needs to be downloaded each time you run the miner.
-It takes about 30 minutes currently with the suggested deploy.yml
+* Currently, only the swarm\_key is synced to S3, meaning the entire blockchain needs to be downloaded each time you run the miner.
+It takes about 30 minutes currently with the suggested deploy.yml.
 * There is a delay between 'Starting miner...' and the logs for the miner showing.
 The miner is running during this time, just the logs don't show.
 They appear after 5-10 minutes.
-* The miner currently shows as relay on the Helium explorer, this might be possible to improve?
+* The miner currently shows as a relay on the Helium explorer, this might be possible to improve?

 ## References